Key highlights

 Bluehost’s dedicated hosting includes built-in firewalls, RAID storage for data redundancy and automatic daily backups, ensuring data integrity and protection.

-Cost is a major deciding factor when choosing between VPS and a dedicated hosting account.
-Both options come at different price points based on their resource allocation.
+Cost is a significant factor in deciding between VPS and dedicated hosting accounts.
+Both options are available at different price points, depending on their resource allocation.

 VPS hosting